Model rendered using Shaderlight

 The webinar focuses on working with 3D vegetation to obtain the best results.
 Learning how to properly organize, arrange and place plant material in a model allows for an efficient workflow and the ability to construct complex, vegetation rich models.
 Participants will learn how to best insert, arrange and scale vegetation into a 3D Site Plan.
 The class will review how to organize vegetation on layers to maintain computer performance and allow for an easy creation of graphic images.

-Custom ONE on ONE session with Daniel Tal
+Custom ONE on ONE session with Mark Carvalho

 Note: 1 on 1 training requires a 2 hour minimum.
 Session can be mutli-hour and can span over multiple dates.